bohnelang/Apache2_ReverseProxy_Typo3_Avoid_Webindexing_for_SecureLinks_SDL/Readme.md

-# Avoid indexing of SDL files on Typo3 by crawler
+# Avoid indexing of SDL files or cHash on Typo3 by crawler

 ## Introduction